Help! My Septic System is Overflowing. Who Do I Call?

 Septic tanks are underground waste treatment systems for homes located in places without access to a central sewer system.
 The primary job of a septic tank is to store solid waste and do some preliminary treatment of liquid waste before sending it into a leach field.

 Wastewater, containing solids and semi-solids, enters the tank, but only liquid waste (effluents) is discharged into the leach field.
-The solid waste is left behind to accumulate inside the tank until the tank is pumped.
+The solid waste is left behind to accumulate inside the tank until the septic tank is pumped out.
 If the tank is not pumped at the right time, it could fill with solids.

 Some of the solids can wash downstream into the field lines.
 Solids that have found their way into the leach field can plug the lines, forcing wastewater from the tank to flow backward.
 If this happens, the water may eventually find a way out through the top of the tank or back into the home, causing drains to overflow.